Our TOP PRIORITY is keeping all volunteers healthy and safe.

 - If you have other questions about the Red Bag Program, check out our Red Bag page

 What is the modified grocery list?

 We are currently operating from a MODIFIED grocery list.
-We cannot accept any family-sized items because the pantries
+Because of the

 increased need for food within our community, if possible, could you leave an extra bag of groceries with your Red Bag donation?